How To Make Yuzu Ice Cream Recipe

 Step 3:

-Now, Carefully pour the warm creamy mixture into the bowl with the egg yolks.
-Keep whisking it quickly as you pour so the eggs don’t cook too fast.
+Carefully pour the warm creamy mixture into the bowl with the egg yolks.
+Keep whisking quickly as you pour so the eggs don’t cook too fast.

 Step 4:

 Put everything back into the pot and cook it on low heat.
-Keep stirring it all the time until it gets thick enough to stick to the back of a spoon.
+Keep stirring constantly until it gets thick enough to stick to the back of a spoon.

 Step 5:

 Take the pot off the stove and mix in the yuzu juice and zest.
-Stir it all together until it’s mixed well.
+Stir it all together until well combined.

 Step 6:

-Pour the mixture through a strainer into another bowl to get rid of any lumps.
-Cover the bowl with plastic wrap right on top of the mixture so it doesn’t get skin on top.
+Pour the mixture through a strainer into another bowl to remove any lumps.
+Cover the bowl with plastic wrap, making sure it touches the mixture so no skin forms on top.
 Put it in the fridge for at least 4 hours until it’s really cold.

 Step 7:

-When it’s cold, put the mixture into an ice cream maker and follow the instructions to churn it.
-When it looks like soft-serve ice cream, put it into a container that can go in the freezer.
-Freeze it for 2-4 hours until it’s firm.
+When cold, pour the mixture into an ice cream maker and follow the instructions to churn it.
+Once it looks like soft-serve ice cream, transfer it to a freezer-safe container.
+Freeze for 2-4 hours until firm.

 Step 8:

-Now, Scoop the yummy yuzu ice cream into bowls or cones.
-You can sprinkle extra yuzu zest on top if you like, and Enjoy your tasty homemade Ice cream.
+Scoop the delicious yuzu ice cream into bowls or cones.
+Sprinkle extra yuzu zest on top if you like, and enjoy your tasty homemade ice cream!

 What to Pair with this Yuzu Ice Cream?

-Yuzu Ice Cream is super tasty all by itself, but if you want to make it even more fun, try pairing it with some juicy berries like strawberries or raspberries, crunchy shortbread cookies, or even after a creamy Chocolate Cheesecake.
-And for drinks, try sipping on refreshing lemonade, or a glass of orange juice.
-If you tried any other options and found it awesome, I will be glad if you share it with us in the comment section below.
+Yuzu Ice Cream is super yummy on its own, but if you want to make it even more fun, try adding some juicy berries like strawberries or raspberries, crunchy shortbread cookies, or have it after a slice of creamy chocolate cheesecake.
+For drinks, you can enjoy it with some refreshing lemonade or a glass of orange juice.
+If you’ve tried other ideas and loved them, feel free to share in the comments below!

 FAQ